 This new law defines "working waterfront activity" and "working waterfront land" for the purpose of exempting working waterfront activities from certain provisions under the Natural Resources Protection Act.
 The law makes vegetation removal provisions more consistent, particularly in a general development or commercial fisheries/maritime activities district.
 Finally, the law specifies that vegetation removal standards will not apply to remediation activities for cleaning up contamination in a general development or commercial fisheries/maritime activities district.

-LD 596, An Act to Help Small Businesses and Promote Tourism by Allowing the Construction Deck over a River within a Downtown Revitalization Project - Public Laws 2013, chapter 140.
+LD 596, An Act to Help Small Businesses and Promote Tourism by Allowing the Construction of a Platform, Walkway or Deck over a River or Marshland - Public Laws 2013, chapter 140.